 Turtle Cove Graduate Students (from the Department of Biological Sciences) assist the Boat Captain in leading visiting groups, lending a different perspective each time to these already unique outings.
 Trips are held on weekdays only, and are dependent on when Turtle Cove graduate and undergraduate students are available to lead the trips for any given semester.
 For Spring, Summer and Fall semesters, this will be one or two days per week on Mondays thru Fridays (specific days designated each semester).
 There is no charge for trips, but we gladly accept donations to help cover the cost of gas and other expenses (see below for more info on making a donation to Turtle Cove).

 Turtle Cove updated its field trips several years ago with funding from both NOAA and GOMA for the Young Scientists Field Training Programs under each grant (see previous pages).
-These programs are appropriate for middle and high school students (and related community-based groups) seeking more advanced skills in wetland science.
 Check out our Self-Guided Boardwalk Tour complete with outlines of each educational station on the boardwalk and a printable copy of our Visitor's Guide.

-NOTICE: Standard SPRING 2019 FIELD TRIPS will be held on Monday and Friday mornings from approx. 9:00am thru 12:30pm.
+NOTICE: Standard Fall 2019 FIELD TRIPS will be held on most Tuesday, Thursday and Friday mornings from approx. 9:00am thru 12:30pm.
 Minimum grade level is 3rd grade.